kel29/guided-module-one-project-assessment-seattle-web-082619/README.md

 ## Running the game

+Run this program with Ruby 2.4.1 or higher.
+Once cloned onto your computer, start by running `bundle install` .

-To run the game, enter into your terminal `ruby bin/run.rb`
+To run the game, enter into your terminal `ruby bin/run.rb` .

 ## Rules